thanos-io/thanos/docs/operating/reverse-proxy.md

 }
 ```

-With this configuration, you can access Thanos Query on `http://example.com/thanos`.
+With this configuration, you can access Thanos Querier on `http://example.com/thanos`.
 Notice that because we are using `http://localhost:10902/thanos/` as the reverse proxy target, every request path will be prefixed with `/thanos`.
-To make this work we need to run Thanos Query like this:
+To make this work we need to run Thanos Querier like this:

 ```
 thanos query --web.external-prefix="thanos"